RajatG-07/Kaggle--Titanic-Prediction-Basic-Algo/README.md

-# Machine-Learning-
-Projects with ML Algos
+# Machine-Learning-Titanic-Prediction with basic algos